 Then there’s also route 351 from the TFI (Transport for Ireland) Local Link which also provides daily trips from Galway to the Cliffs of Moher.

 Bike: Yes, you read that right!
-Did you know that The Cliffs of Moher made it into one of the top 10 greatest cycling routes in the world?
+Did you know that the Cliffs of Moher made it into one of the top 10 greatest cycling routes in the world?
 If you and your family are into cycling, you can take advantage of this beautiful route in the County Clare Coastline and enjoy this beautiful view.

 Tours: This is perhaps also one of the most convenient ways to get to the Cliffs of Moher with kids as a tourist.
-Many tours offer transportation options from your destination and they get you back to your hotel.
+Many tours offer transportation options from your destination, and they get you back to your hotel.
 Plus, you get to hear amazing historical and fun facts to learn all you need to know about this stunning destination.
 Here are some tours you can find:

 You have options to stay near the Cliffs of Moher with kids (some hotels are as close as 30-40 minutes walking) or to stay in Galway, where you can take the bus or drive (as mentioned above).
 Anyway, here are some of the hotels you could consider during your trip to Ireland: